flokabukie/flokabukie/README.md

-### Hi there 👋
+## Welcome to my side of town.
+I am Florentia 👋

+ ### ✨I am a Data Scientist with a passion to understand data and explore its power in making insightful decisions in real life projects.✨
 <!--
 **flokabukie/flokabukie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on different data science projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...